Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 South Mountains State Park

-South Mountains State Park host some wonderful scenery that earns it some street cred among the popular parks in Western North Carolina.
-There are trails perfect for hiking but also for horses and for mountain bikes.
+South Mountains State Park hosts some wonderful scenery that earns it some street cred among the popular parks in Western North Carolina.
+There are trails perfect for hiking, horses, and mountain bikes.

 Lake James State Park